cca/moodle_enroll/readme.md

 Generate enrollments CSV for Moodle from Workday report.

 1. Download the "Students for Internship Review" report
-1. `pipenv run python enroll/interns.py -r report.xlsx -s "Fall 2024"`
+1. `uv run python enroll/interns.py -r report.xlsx -s "Fall 2024"`
     1. You don't need to pass a `-r` parameter if the report keeps its default name "Students_for_Internship_Review.xlsx"
     1. `-s` is the semester group for students
     1. Generate enrollments for a single program with `-p $PROGRAM` e.g. `-p Architecture`